What type of content do you primarily create?

 - Audio and video editing software

-1. Camera
+1. Camera selection for YouTube videos

-A beginner's camera setup can get away with a smartphone as long as it has HD capabilities.
-Even if your phone doesn’t have 4K, a minimum of 1080p is a solid resolution for a YouTube video.
-One of the pros of using a phone is that it’s easy to upload your footage to your computer for editing, or even edit through a mobile app on Apple or Android.
+A beginner's YouTube camera setup can get away with a smartphone as long as it has HD capabilities.
+Even if your phone doesn't have 4K (which is becoming standard for YouTube in 2025), a minimum of 1080p is still acceptable for YouTube videos.
+One of the pros of using a phone is that it's easy to upload your footage to your computer for editing, or even edit through a mobile app on Apple or Android.

-A model with a pop-out monitor will make it easier to watch yourself as you film and make sure you’re in focus.
+A model with a pop-out monitor will make it easier to watch yourself as you film and make sure you're in focus.
 Also, consider picking up a lens with autofocus capabilities compatible with your camera body.
-This makes it easy for you to move around in your studio while having the camera keep you in focus, something a smartphone does automatically.
+This makes it easy for you to move around in your YouTube studio while having the camera keep you in focus, something a smartphone does automatically.

 To get the most out of any specialist camera gear, you need a tripod.
 If you have a DSLR or a bigger camera, you'll need something more heavy-duty.
 Check the weight specs for a tripod that can carry your camera load, and look for one with a bubble leveler, which will help you make sure your frame isn't crooked.